Educational activities

 Weekly meetings

-• Monday morning Interesting Case and X-Ray Conference: Residents present an upcoming case or cases which are particularly interesting with appropriate X-rays and lab values.
-Interesting and difficult cases in the hospital are discussed with regard to future management.
+- Monday morning Interesting Case and X-Ray Conference: Residents present an upcoming case or cases that are particularly interesting with appropriate X-rays and lab values.
+Interesting and difficult cases in the hospital are discussed about future management.

-• Thursday morning Grand Rounds: The chief resident organizes this series, which varies from attending lectures, visiting professor lectures and morbidity and mortality conferences to pathology case review.
+- Thursday morning Grand Rounds: The chief resident organizes this series, which varies from attending lectures, visiting professor lectures, and morbidity and mortality conferences to pathology case reviews.

 Journal clubs

-• Topic-oriented journal club: Once per month from September through May, a staff member or invited guest organizes a journal club focused on 8-10 important articles in topics such as oncology, benign prostatic hyperplasia, infertility and incontinence.
+- Topic-oriented journal club: Once per month from September through May, a staff member or guest organizes a journal club focused on 8-10 important articles on topics such as oncology, benign prostatic hyperplasia, infertility, and incontinence.

 We also have a visiting professor four times per year, i.e., January, April, June and September.